 Philp (1982) regarded Sea Barley as fairly common along the north Kent coast between Gravesend and Whitstable, but scarce elsewhere.
-A couple of new habitats had emerged inland: an orchard where woolshoddy had been used, and the edge of the M20 together with other halophyte species.
+A couple of new habitats had emerged inland: an orchard where woolshoddy had been used19, and the edge of the M2020 together with other halophyte species.
 It was seen in 60 tetrads, whereas during the subsequent 1991-2005 survey published as Philp (2010), only 48 tetrad records were made, which gives some support for the national picture of decline.
 It was then described as growing on bare vegetated patches on sea walls and coastal tracks and on trampled margins of dried up coastal pools and ditches; no inland habitats were noted.
-Such inland habitats, however, do figure in 2010-17 data, as Sea Barley has been seen during that period alongside the A249 for several kilometres southwards from the Sheppey Crossing, and also scattered alongside the A2070 (Ashford to Brenzett road), in both cases colonizing semi-bare habitats subject to saline influence.
+Such inland habitats, however, do figure in 2010-19 data, as Sea Barley has been seen during that period alongside the A249 for several kilometres southwards from the Sheppey Crossing, and also scattered alongside the A2070 (Ashford to Brenzett road), and at the M25/A2 junction, in each case colonising semi-bare habitats subject to saline influence.

-In general, over a relatively short period of survey, the 2010-17 records (mapped here) have caught up with the position depicted by the 1991-2005 survey, with perhaps a little more investigation to be done on the Hoo peninsula.
 The distributional data maintained in this register will be at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club.
-In comparison with the 48 tetrad records given in Philp (2010), there have been sightings for 49 tetrads (derived from 101 records, relating to 72 different monads).
-This does not indicate a continuation of decline since the 1991-2005 survey.
+In comparison with the 48 tetrad records given in Philp (2010), there have been sightings for 52 tetrads (relating to 85 different monads).
+This does not indicate a continuation of decline since the 1991-2005 survey and it may be that more intensive survey of the Hoo peninsula would bring records back to the 1971-80 level.